-- Encouraging and supporting school safety, violence prevention and incident preparedness programs within the school.
-Participating in volunteer service projects for promoting school incident prepared. - □ Participating in volunteer service projects for promoting school incident preparedness. - □ Providing the school with requested information concerning the incident, early and late dismissals, and other related release information. - □ Practicing incident management preparedness in the home to reinforce school training and ensure family safety. - ☐ Understanding their roles during a school emergency
+- Encouraging and supporting school safety, violence prevention and incident preparedness programs within the school. - Participating in volunteer service projects for promoting school incident preparedness. - Providing the school with requested information concerning the incident, early and late dismissals, and other related release information. - Practicing incident management preparedness in the home to reinforce school training and ensure family safety. - Understanding their roles during a school emergency